iiPythonx/xpp/README.md

 Welcome to the official documentation for x++!
 This documentation will get you started in the development of your first x++ project or will help you learn more about x++ in general with in-depth explanations and tutorials.

-If you're looking for a faster alternative to x++, check out [Calcium](https://github.com/Dm12332131mD/calcium).
-It's based around the same principles as x++, but written in C++ and fully OOP-compliant.

 ## Table of Contents

 - **Home ▾**